corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/network-bootstrapper.md

 Using the Example CorDapp (found in these repositories in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) as an example, we will initialise a simple network and then register and unregister a package namespace.
-Check out the Example CorDapp and follow the instructions to build it [here](../../../../../en/platform/corda/4.7/open-source/tutorial-cordapp.html#building-the-example-cordapp).
+Check the sample CorDapp out, then follow the [instructions to build it](../../../../../en/platform/corda/4.7/open-source/tutorial-cordapp.md).

 {{< note >}}
 You can point to any existing bootstrapped Corda network (this will have the effect of updating the associated network parameters file).